17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Missouri Botanical Garden

-The Missouri Botanical Garden spans 80 lush acres, featuring horticultural displays from around the world.
-Take a narrated tram tour, or wander on foot through vivid plant displays set amidst fountains and statues.
 Experience a rainforest in the Climatron, a geodesic greenhouse filled with exotic plants, tropical birds, and cascading waterfalls.
 In the Conservatory, visitors will love watching several dozen species of colorful butterflies fluttering above at the Sophia M. Sachs Butterfly House.

-Explore the Sachs Museum, a 160-year-old treasure trove of rare art and artifacts gathered by Henry Shaw over his lifetime.
+Looking for a cultural fix?
+Explore the Sachs Museum, a 160-year-old collection of rare art and artifacts gathered by Henry Shaw over his lifetime.
 Browse antiques and vintage collectibles in the gift shop.
-Then – phew! – end your journey by unwinding with some alfresco refreshments at the Café Flora.

 Saint Louis Science Center

 No need to be a science nerd to experience a rush of excitement at the Saint Louis Science Center.
 Set in Forest Park, this domed, futuristic-looking building is one of the largest science museums in the US.
+If we were visiting STL with kids, this museum would be one of our first stops!

 The Saint Louis Science Center is all about immersive experiences.
 Take a virtual undersea odyssey, investigate the laws of physics in live Amazing Science Demonstrations, or explore the night sky at the Planetarium, the largest artificial sky in the Western Hemisphere.

 And there’s more!
-Explore over 700 hands-on exhibits, kids activities, and experiments in the Discovery Room.
+Explore over 700 hands-on exhibits, kids’ activities, and experiments in the Discovery Room.
 Have an up-close encounter with a life-sized animatronic Tyrannosaurus rex, or be a Top Gun star with a flight simulator.

 Let the kids dive into unique exhibits like a dino-dig and a giant UFO maze.
 Young creatives will love Made for Kids, a huge “makerspace,” where they can learn screen printing, create videos, or design and print 3D objects.